St Edmund Hall, Oxford: Seventeenth century onwards

 In the late 17th and 18th centuries, St Edmund Hall incurred the wrath of the Crown for fostering non-jurors, men who remained loyal to the Jacobite succession of the House of Stuart and who refused to take the oath to their successors after 1688, whom they regarded as having usurped the British throne.

 In 1877, Prime Minister Benjamin Disraeli appointed commissioners to consider and implement reform of the university and its colleges and halls.
 The commissioners concluded that the four remaining medieval halls were not viable and should merge with colleges on the death or resignation of the incumbent principals.
 In 1881, the commissioners issued University Statutes which provided for a partial merger of St Edmund with Queen's and for the other halls to merge with colleges.

-In 1903, only St Edmund Hall remained.
+By 1903, only St Edmund Hall remained.
 Principal Edward Moore wished to retire and become a resident canon in Canterbury Cathedral.
 Queen's College proposed an amended statute for complete rather than partial merger, which was rejected by the Congregation.
 In 1912 a statute was passed preserving the independence of the hall, which enabled Moore to retire.
 Queen Elizabeth II approved St Edmund Hall's charter of incorporation as a full college of the University of Oxford in 1957, although it deliberately retained its ancient title of "Hall".
 The Duke of Edinburgh presented the royal charter to the college in June 1958.

 In 1978, women were first admitted as members of the Hall, with the first matriculations of women in 1979.
 In 2015, the college celebrated the matriculation of its 3000th female student with events and exhibitions, including the display of portraits of notable women who had taught, studied or worked at the Hall in the Dining Hall, a noticeable change from the styles of portraits in most colleges.
 Between 2015 and 2017, the proportion of UK undergraduates admitted to St Edmund Hall who were women was 42.3%.